evanrelf/dotfiles/README.md

 My personal dotfiles.
 Configured as declaratively as possible using Home Manager and NixOS.

-- Editor: A mix of Emacs and Kakoune
+- Editor: Constantly vacillating between Kakoune, Neovim, and Emacs
 - Shell: fish
 - Terminal: kitty
 - Window manager: tmux in my terminal, Hammerspoon on macOS, xmonad or sway on